xai provider plugin for Grok models. The

 stored and delivered through the normal channel attachment path.
 Local

-reference images are converted to data URLs; remote http(s) references are
+reference images are converted to data URLs; remote http(s) references

-passed through.To use xAI as the default image provider:xAI also documents
+pass through unchanged.To use xAI as the default image provider:xAI also documents

-quality, mask, user, and additional native ratios
+quality, mask, user, and an auto aspect ratio.

-shared cross-provider image controls today; unsupported native-only knobs
+OpenClaw forwards only the shared cross-provider image controls today;

-are intentionally not exposed through image_generate.Text-to-speech
+these native-only knobs are not exposed through image_generate.Text-to-speech

 Text-to-speech